 - Academic research interests focusing on cultural, societal, or educational problems as they affect educationally disadvantaged segments of society

 - Evidence of an intention to use the doctoral degree toward serving educationally underrepresented segments of society

-Nominations are made by the program administrators via the online nomination system housed in the Office of Registrar (OAR) staff portal.
+Nominations are made by the graduate program administrators via the online nomination system housed in the Office of Registrar (OAR) staff portal.
 Programs nominating 1st year students as of the upcoming fall term will need to provide the following information: